GaganaBShetty/ip/README.md

 ## Program 6:A PROGRAM TO CREATE AN IMAGE FROM 2D ARRAY.

+## DESCRIPTION:
+## 2d ARRAY:
+Two dimensional array is an array within an array.
+It is an array of arrays.
+In this type of array the position of an data element is referred by two indices instead of one.
+So it represents a table with rows an dcolumns of data.
+In the below example of a two dimensional array, observer that each array element itself is also an array.
 ## PROGRAM CODE
 import numpy as np
 from PIL import Image